• Skip to primary navigation

 We love it served warm in a bowl with fruit (like banana, strawberries, or raspberries) and milk on top.
 Or you can eat it almost like a soft granola bar.

-a hand holding a bowl of chocolate oatmeal with a spoon
+A hand holding a bowl of chocolate oatmeal with raspberries sprinkled on top.

 What to Serve with Chocolate Oatmeal